Nationals vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Washington Nationals and Jeimer Candelario take on Xander Bogaerts and the San Diego Padres on Tuesday, in the first game of a three-game series at Nationals Park.
+Xander Bogaerts and the San Diego Padres hit the field against Lane Thomas and the Washington Nationals on Wednesday at 7:05 PM ET, in the second of a three-game series at Nationals Park.

-Oddsmakers list the Padres as -150 favorites on the moneyline, while giving the underdog Nationals +125 moneyline odds.
-The over/under is 8 runs for this game.
+The Padres are -145 moneyline favorites in this matchup against the Nationals (+120).
+A 9.5-run total has been set in this contest.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.